perkinslab/AppFEATHER/README.md

                         path to output the associated data (string)
 ~~~~

-You can also run FEATHER directly from the command line, as described above.
-In particular, the  FEATHER accepts the following formats (all units are assumed SI):
+FEATHER accepts the following formats for the input file.
+Using the command line, the output file is always written as a single column, with one event index per line.

 ### .pxp (Igor Pro) formatting